Islands Through Time: July 23–August 4, 2017

 - Work hard and challenge yourself, both intellectually and personally, through hands-on educational experiences, study, and reflection.

 Returning to shore, we will explore the traditional livelihoods practiced by some of those who have made this coast their home and consider how the changing environment has shaped their experiences.
-Students will work on thought-provoking and rigorous academic assignments in multiple disciplines, expressing themselves through writing, music, and photography.
+Students will work on thought-provoking and rigorous academic assignments in multiple disciplines, expressing themselves through writing, drawing, music, and photography.